SquarePenguin101/www.squarepenguin.co.uk/content/wiki/mageia.md

 ## Mageia

 These instructions are for Mageia 5.
-Information for Mageia 4 can be found [here](/wiki/mageia4).
 These instructions assume you are logged in as root, but you may also perform the installation commands with `sudo`.

 ### Command-line Interface (CLI)